-Lefteris Bohoridis(1.96-PG/SG) is the next big thing of Greek basketball and the prize that Olympiakos and Panathinaikos will fight for.
+Lefteris Bochoridis(1.96-PG/SG) is the next big thing of Greek basketball and the prize that Olympiakos and Panathinaikos will fight for.
 The first has already started but it's an underground fight.
 According to Antonis Gkatzios of basketplus.gr none of the 2 teams approached Aris.

 Olympiakos approached the coach of Aris, Vaggelis Aggelou, who was Dusan Ivkovic's assistant coach and the owners of the team had and still have a good relationship with him.
 One might say he was their "messenger" of sorts in some affairs.
-Anyway, the Aggelopoulos brothers approached Aggelou to ask him about Bohoridis and he referred them to the administration of Aris.
+Anyway, the Aggelopoulos brothers approached Aggelou to ask him about Bochoridis and he referred them to the administration of Aris.

 Panathinaikos approached the player himself.
 Not the agent, not the coach, not the team but the player.
 So in effect they want to talk to the player before the team which is a common practice for Panathinaikos and Olympiakos.